National disability representative organisations

 - Women with Disabilities Australia (WWDA)

-Children with Disability Australia (CDA) is being funded to represent children and young people (0-25 yrs) with disability and provide a link between the direct experiences of children and young people with disability and their families to Federal Government and other key stakeholders.
+Children and Young People with Disability Australia (CYDA) is being funded to represent children and young people (0-25 yrs) with disability and provide a link between the direct experiences of children and young people with disability and their families to Federal Government and other key stakeholders.

 In addition, National Disability Services (NDS) will be funded to represent service providers.